Syria peace talks hit more trouble as rebel city 'starves'

 The government's "declaration of basic principles" said Syrians would choose a political system without "imposed formulas" from abroad.
 The opposition immediately rejected it.

-"The declaration is outside the framework of Geneva, which centers on creating a transitional governing body.
+"The declaration is outside the framework of Geneva, which centres on creating a transitional governing body.
 It fails to address the core issue," the opposition's chief negotiator, Hadi al Bahra, told Reuters.

 STRATEGIC LOCATION

-Homs, occupying a strategic location in the center of the country, has been a key battleground, and one of the areas in most urgent need of humanitarian relief.
-Assad's forces retook many of the surrounding areas last year, leaving rebels under siege in the city center, along with thousands of civilians.
+Homs, occupying a strategic location in the centre of the country, has been a key battleground, and one of the areas in most urgent need of humanitarian relief.
+Assad's forces retook many of the surrounding areas last year, leaving rebels under siege in the city centre, along with thousands of civilians.

 Residents say they have little hope that the Geneva talks will save them.